-A veneer stability assessment of the proposed cover system for the Sechelt Landfill was conducted by Braun Geotechnical Ltd. (BGL) and submitted to XCG in the engineering memo, "Sechelt Landfill Cover System Veneer Stability Assessment," (BGL, 2013) and is included in Appendix E.
+A veneer stability assessment of the proposed cover system for the Sechelt Landfill was conducted by Braun Geotechnical Ltd. (BGL) and submitted to XCG in the engineering report titled "Stability Assessment - Sechelt Landfill" (BGL, 2018).
+A copy of this report is included for reference in Appendix B.

 The proposed cover system comprises of 300 millimetres of topsoil, over a minimum 500 millimetres of till-fill over 50 LL Supergripnet geomembrane, over 300 millimetres of sand, over a minimum 100 millimetres thick existing cover, underlain by municipal solid waste.
-Stability under seismic loading conditions was carried out using a design horizontal acceleration of 0.222g associated with an earthquake event with a return period of 1 in 475 years (10% probability in 50 years).
+Stability under seismic loading conditions was carried out using a design horizontal acceleration of 0.179g associated with an earthquake event with a return period of 1 in 475 years (10% probability in 50 years).